Cycle of Life Adventures

 Take your time and enjoy your ride.
 The support van will be a few miles up the road should you need assistance.
 We welcome e-bikes and 2-wheel recumbents, but do not have transportation space for trikes.
 There will be no camping with this group.
 Just nice hotels, B&Bs and great dining out.

-The tour is a destination tour starting near Cape Canaveral and ending at St Petersburg Beach, Florida.
+The tour is a destination tour starting in New Smyrna Beach and ending in Dunedin, Florida.
 You may opt to come early and stay late and enjoy a little warm Florida weather.
-We can provide a shuttle for you and your bike back to our starting point if you are ready to leave St Pete’s Beach after the conclusion of the tour.
+We can provide a shuttle for you and your bike back to our starting point if you are ready to leave Dunedin after the conclusion of the tour.

 Tour Highlights